 The main goals of this project are:

-1) To develop a screening protocol for HIV related co-morbidities and their risk factors through multi disciplinary expert consultation.
+1) To develop a screening protocol for HIV related co-morbidities and their risk factors through multi disciplinary expert consultation;

-2) To implement this screening protocol in the setting of a large HIV outpatient clinic
+2) To implement this screening protocol in the setting of a large HIV outpatient clinic;

 Use of combination antiretroviral therapy (cART) has resulted in a major decline of HIV-related morbidity and mortality.
 As a result, the life expectancy of patients with HIV has increased.
 Unfortunately, this major success of cART does come at a cost.
 Several studies have demonstrated an increased incidence of heart disease, diabetes mellitus, kidney disease, liver disease, osteoporosis, malignancies, and possibly chronic obstructive pulmonary disease in HIV-infected individuals when compared to in age matched HIV-uninfected controls.
-There is increasing evidence that, over and above the effects of age, both HIV-related factors and adverse effects of cART also independently contribute to the risk.
+There is increasing evidence that, over and above the effects of age, both HIV-related factors and the adverse effects of cART also independently contribute to the risk.

 In this project one of the main aims is to assess the incidence and prevalence of a broad range of co-morbidities and known risk factors for these co-morbidities in HIV-infected patients using a number of complimentary approaches.